 Students selected for verification are required to verify the income and household information they have reported on their applications.
-The Financial Aid Staff Member responsible for the file informs the selected applicant of the school's verification policies and procedures by mail, email, or telephone.
-Applicants and parents who were eligible to use the IRS Data Retrieval Tool (IRS DRT) when completing the FAFSA (16-17 award year and beyond) but did not do so are encouraged to go back to the FAFSA On The Web (FOTW) website and use the tool to populate their tax information.
+The Financial Aid staff member(s) responsible for the file informs the selected applicant of the school's verification policies and procedures by mail, email, or telephone.
 A Verification Worksheet is provided to the student by mail, email, or fax.
 All selected applicants are required to complete a Verification Worksheet (with a parent, if dependent), including required signatures.
-If the IRS DRT Request Flag on the most recent ISIR shows a code of "02", no further documentation is required unless the Staff Member determines that conflicting or missing information exists.
+If the IRS DRT Request Flag on the most recent ISIR shows a code of "02" and the Data Field indicators have a "01", no further documentation is required unless the Staff Member determines that conflicting or missing information exists.
 If the ISIR shows a Request Flag code indicating that either a student or parent changed tax information that was previously populated using the IRS DRT or the code indicates that the student or parent was not eligible to use the IRS DRT, the Staff Member will request that the student and/or the parent submit copies of IRS tax transcripts and W2(s) for the base tax year.
 Students or parents who amended their tax returns will be asked to submit a copy of a tax account transcript that indicates the changes made in addition to the tax return transcript, which will only show information from the original return.
 If the selected applicant (or parent, if dependent) did not file a tax return, the Staff Member will request W2(s) or itemized income receipts in addition to the Verification Worksheet.
 If conflicting information is noted, the student and/or parent may be required to submit additional documentation, including required signatures.